AvalZ/modsecurity-cli/README.md

 # ModSecurity CLI

-A CLI wrapper for libmodsecurity to quickly test payloads against Rules.
+A CLI wrapper for libmodsecurity to quickly test payloads against Rules in a headless mode, without having to set up a full-fledged web testing environment.

-This wrapper is still in development, and it doesn't support all features from ModSecurity.
+This wrapper is still in development, and some ModSecurity features could be missing.
 Most ModSecurity methods are implemented via [pymodsecurity](https://github.com/AvalZ/pymodsecurity) (requires manual building -- [PR](https://github.com/pymodsecurity/pymodsecurity/pull/21) pending on the [official repository](https://github.com/pymodsecurity/pymodsecurity)),

 ## Getting started